 The Wisconsin Technical College System was the first of its kind in the nation

-In 1917, the Legislature changed classroom learning.
 In 1911, Wisconsin became the first state in the U. S. to establish a System of technical education institutions.
 The legislation provided state funding, required every community of 5,000 or more to establish a local board with taxing authority, created an assistant for “industrial” under the State Superintendent of Public Instruction, and created a “State Board of Industrial Education.”

 Based in part on Wisconsin’s lead, Congress passed the Smith-Hughes Act in 1917, the first federal legislation specifically designed to promote “vocational” education.